z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/GRANT.md

 The `PRIVILEGES` key word in is required in the SQL standard, but optional in Greenplum Database.
 The SQL standard does not support setting the privileges on more than one object per command.

-Greenplum Database allows an object owner to revoke his own ordinary privileges: for example, a table owner can make the table read-only to himself by revoking his own `INSERT`, `UPDATE`, `DELETE`, and `TRUNCATE` privileges.
+Greenplum Database allows an object owner to revoke their own ordinary privileges: for example, a table owner can make the table read-only to themselves by revoking their own `INSERT`, `UPDATE`, `DELETE`, and `TRUNCATE` privileges.
 This is not possible according to the SQL standard.
-Greenplum Database treats the owner's privileges as having been granted by the owner to himself; therefore he can revoke them too.
+Greenplum Database treats the owner's privileges as having been granted by the owner to themselves; therefore the owner can revoke them too.
 In the SQL standard, the owner's privileges are granted by an assumed *system* entity.

 The SQL standard allows setting privileges for individual columns within a table.